SPRING ‘6 WEEKENDS’ 2019 PERMACULTURE DESIGN CERTIFICATE COURSE

 We are providing two diversity scholarship for this design course, reserved for people of color.
 These full ride scholarships require no payment in exchange for taking the course.
 If you would like to apply for either of these two available spots please submit a photo of yourself, resume and letter of intention attached in an email addressed to Taelor Monroe, taelor AT austinperm DOT com.
 The letter of intention should give a brief history of your current work in this world and how you think you can make the biggest impact in your community if you were to receive a permaculture design certificate.

-Deadline: Only applications received on or before August 13th, 2018 will be accepted.
-Responses will be given Friday, August 17, 2018.
+Scholarship Deadline: Only scholarship applications received on or before Monday, December 10th, 2018 will be accepted.
+Responses will be given Friday, December 14th, 2018.

 ABOUT THE INSTRUCTORS: